 In 2013, The Pulpster began a new era.
 A longstanding tradition cherished by attendees of summer pulp cons, this highly collectible and informative program book had been edited for over twenty years by Lamont Award winner Tony Davis.
 Beginning with its 22nd issue, Bill Lampkin became the new editor of The Pulpster.

 A freelance writer/editor and publication designer, Bill Lampkin has spent much of his work life in the newspaper field, much like Rambler Murphy (but without the cool nickname and crime-solving).
 Like many from his generation, Bill discovered the pulps through paperback reprints of Edgar Rice Burroughs, Robert E. Howard, The Shadow, Doc Savage, and The Spider.
 He bought his first actual pulp in the seventies.
 Bill runs The Pulp.Net, which he created in 1996, and also writes the Yellowed Perils blog.
 A resident of Florida, he has designed The Pulpster since 2008.

 The Pulpster invites everyone to submit articles and features related to the pulps and pulp history for use in the magazine.
 Pieces can be any length, from a paragraph to several pages, and on any topic relating to pulps and pulp collecting, people involved in the industry, and pulp characters or series.
 New material is preferred, or reprinted features of limited distribution that our readers may not have seen.
 Where possible, be sure to include non-returnable prints of covers and/or illustrations to accompany your submission.
 Digital submissions are preferred.
-While The Pulpster welcomes all contributions, please note that we may not be able to accomadate each and every submission.
+While The Pulpster welcomes all contributions, please note that we may not be able to accommodate each and every submission.

 Please send your contributions to William Lampkin, 4738 High Grove Road, Tallahassee, FL 32309-2955.
-If possible, please also include a compact disc of your article, or better yet, e-mail it to email@example.com.
+If possible, please include a compact disc of your article, or better yet, e-mail it to email@example.com.

 Below are the dimensions for the various-sized ads: